 But she also gave me a beautiful reminder to take care with my words, because I am not, you are not, and we are not things.

-About the author: Alex Kourvo writes near-future thrillers under the pen name M.H.
-Mead.
+About the author: Alex Kourvo has recently switched from writing science fiction short stories and novels to writing romance.
 Nowadays, she channels her snark into her characters instead of onto the internet.